 Problems with making generalisations

-It’s important to consider the risks in making generalisations about large groups of people.
+It is important to consider the risks in making generalisations about large groups of people.
 People within any one ethnic group are likely to have very different experiences from each other.

 Generalisations are harder to make when ethnic groups are combined.

-The aggregated ‘Black’ ethnic group might include a range of people, from Black people born in Britain to British parents, to recent migrants.
-The aggregated ‘White’ ethnic group usually includes people from White British backgrounds as well as White minorities such as Gypsy, Roma and Irish Traveller groups.
+The aggregated ‘black’ ethnic group might include a range of people, from black people born in Britain to British parents, to recent migrants.
+The aggregated ‘white’ ethnic group usually includes people from white British backgrounds as well as white minorities such as Gypsy, Roma and Irish Traveller groups.

 Making better generalisations